Common Causes of Armpit Rash and How To Solve Them

 1. Heat rash

 One common cause of underarm rash is heat.
-When you sweat a lot, especially in hot weather or during intense workouts, your sweat can get trapped in the glands and can get clogged.
-This leads to tiny, itchy bumps on your armpit.
+When you sweat a lot, especially in hot weather or during intense workouts, your sweat can get trapped in the glands.
+This can lead to tiny, itchy armpits with red bumps that feel uncomfortable and irritated.

 2. Friction

-Tight clothing and repetitive movements can cause friction, leading to rashes.
-If your shirt is too snug or you're constantly moving your arms, the rubbing can irritate your skin, creating a rash.
-To avoid this, opt for breathable fabrics and roomier fits that let your skin do its thing without constraint.
+Tight clothing and repetitive movements can cause friction, which can lead to rashes.
+If your shirt is too snug or you’re constantly moving your arms, the rubbing can irritate your skin, creating redness and discomfort.
+Wear breathable fabrics and roomier fits to avoid that “burning” feeling.

 4. Allergies

-Sometimes, the culprit of an armpit rash is caused by the products you use.
-Deodorants, skincare, soaps, laundry detergents, and even the fabrics you wear can cause allergic reactions.
-If you've recently switched products and noticed a rash, you might want to rethink your choices.
+Sometimes, the culprit of an armpit rash is the products you use.
+Deodorants, soaps, detergents, or even fabrics can cause allergic reactions, which can leave you asking, “I’ve just switched products, is that why my armpits are red?”
+If you’ve recently tried something new and noticed irritation, consider making a switch.

 5. Shaving